Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 with $f^{(k)}$ of defect degree $k$ and acting trivially on all filtered subquotients of depth $<k$.
 Functoriality guarantees that composition preserves defect degree up to higher layers, and finite termination ensures that iterated defect propagation eventually stabilises.
 Consider the collection of endomorphism patterns in $\mathsf{C}$ up to the identification

 where $\mathrm{Def}^{(1)}$ denotes the first nontrivial defect layer.
-Composition in $\mathsf{C}$ induces a well-defined binary operation on these equivalence classes, because higher defect layers vanish after finitely many steps.
-Let $\mathcal P$ denote the resulting algebraic object; finite termination guarantees that the induced interaction law is associative and that $\mathcal P$ carries a canonical defect filtration
+Composition in $\mathsf{C}$ induces a well-defined binary operation on these equivalence classes because finite termination ensures that defect propagation stabilises after finitely many steps and remains compatible with the induced quotient structure.
+Let $\mathcal P$ denote the resulting algebraic object; finite termination and compatibility of composition with the defect filtration ensure that the induced interaction law is well defined and associative and that $\mathcal P$ carries a canonical defect filtration

 inherited from that of $\mathsf{C}$.